Volkswagen Passat: Magotan (China, 2005–present)

-Passat (China; 2011–present)
+Passat (China, 2011–present)

 The Passat nameplate was first used in China in 2011, when SAIC Volkswagen began selling the North-American Passat NMS.

 In October 2018, the Chinese market 2019 Passat was unveiled, using the same Volkswagen Group MQB platform as the European Passat and VW Magotan, but is not directly based on them.
 As a result, despite the high physical resemblance between the Chinese and North American Passats (and both being called Passat NMS), they have now diverged and are no longer using the same platform.
+The Volkswagen Magotan (China) produced by FAW-VW and Volkswagen Passat NMS (China) produced by SAIC-VW are considered to be near-equivalents, using the same MQB platform and an identical wheelbase of 2871mm, but with slightly different dimensions and different styling.
+The latest generation based on the B9 version of the European Passat will be launched in 2024.

 Trim levels are known as the 280TSI, 330TSI and 380TSI.
 280TSI models receive the 1.4-litre EA211 engine, while 330TSI and 380TSI models receive the 2.0-litre EA888 engine.
 All models are available with 7-speed DSG gearbox as standard.